About The Author, Who Am I?

 There are hundreds of food recipe sites on the web.
 I wanted a unique and interesting visual

 website other than just written text.
-Everyone enjoys looking at pictures of recipes, so I
+Everyone enjoys looking at pictures, so I

 purchased a digital camera with the help of my son-in-law who was a wedding